 - Make sure the unit is clean, to prevent the spread of pathogens

 Let's return to our pediatric patient at the baseball game.
-You've arrived on scene and your partner is maintaining c-spine.
+You've arrived at the scene and your partner is maintaining c-spine.
 The patient is an 8-year-old who is unresponsive but breathing on his own.
 His vitals are stable, but he is bleeding profusely from his nose and mouth, where his two front teeth have been dislodged on impact.

 Your rapid assessment indicates the patient needs immediate suctioning.
 Here are the signs: